World’s End Sri Lanka – Hotels & Hikes on Horton Plains

-The first stage of our journey through Central Sri Lanka would conclude with a visit to the hill town of Haputale, and the World’s End plateau at Horton Plains.
+The first stage of our journey through Central Sri Lanka concluded with a visit to the hill town of Haputale, and the World’s End plateau at Horton Plains.

 After spending several days in and around the old capital Kandy, we arranged to travel by train from Kandy to Haputale.